moorepants/moorepants.info/content/blog/introducing-resonance.rst

 workshop at the UCD Data Science Institute on January 5th for about 20 faculty, staff, and graduate students from a variety of disciplines around campus.
-We proposed seven methods of utilizing computation to learn domain specific concepts and the attendees developed examples from their domains.
+We proposed seven methods of utilizing computation to learn domain specific concepts and the attendees developed a variety of examples from their domains.

    This workshop invites faculty to think about computation in the context of engineering education and to design classroom experiences that develop